tanvirIqbal/problem-solving-with-csharp/README.md

 Given two integers, write a method that returns results of their elementary arithmetic operations: addition, substraction, multiplication, division.
 Remember that you can't divide any number by 0!
 Expected input and output
 ElementaryOperations(3, 8) → 11, -5, 24, 0.375

+### Basic Problem 4
+Given three integers, write a method that returns first number divided modulo by second one and these divided modulo by third one.
+Expected input and output
+ModuloOperations(8, 5, 2) → 1